 Vegan Crepes – Thin Pancake Recipe

-When Jakob and I started following the whole food plant based diet, we thought crapes were a thing of the past, or would just be a seldom treat for us.
+When Jakob and I started following the whole food, plant-based diet, we thought crapes were a thing of the past, or would just be a seldom treat for us.
 I was wrong.
 Yes you can make crapes vegan and they are supper yummy.
-Here a picture comperison: the front crapes are vegan, in the back are the traditional.
+Here a picture comparison: the front crapes are vegan, in the back are the traditional.

 The recipe comes from Guilt free TV, check them out.
 He uses whole wheat flour, I have done both whole wheat and white organic flour.
 The crapes are easier to make with white flour and are very much like the crapes we are used to.
 However, they are more wholesome with whole wheat flour.